grzpab/ts-spymaster/README.md

 ### SpyProxy
 The `SpyProxy` interface serves as a blueprint for a spy proxy.
 A spy proxy holds the following spies:
-* the default spy (one that the proxy was constructed with),
+* the default spy (you construct the proxy with it),
 * the current spy (initially the default spy, can be changed to a different one).

-Developers can change the current spy in test runtime and later, restore the proxy to use the default spy.
-This way the spy proxy proxies calls to the intended spy at the time.
+Developers can change the current spy at any time in runtime.
+Later, they can restore the proxy to use the default spy.
+This way the structure can proxy calls to the intended spy at the time.
 The spy may also reset the spy history.

 ### SpyManager
 The `SpyManager` abstract class holds all the spy proxies.
-It allows for setting up proxies, restoring all proxies to their default spies and resetting the history of all the spies.
+It allows for setting up proxies, having all proxies use default spies, and resetting the history of all the spies.

 ## Components